-We as humans struggle so much with ourselves and our desires sometimes which lead to destruction both personally and professionally.
-It can directly affect one’s well-being and that of those around them.
-Self-control is something you can develop which will change your life for the better.
+We as humans struggle so much with ourselves and our desires, leading to destruction both personally and professionally.
+It can directly affect our well-being and that of those around us.
+Self-control is something you can develop to change your life for the better.

 What we will learn :

 - How does the Bible talk about self-control?

 - Examples from the Bible about self-control